-If you're mounting a full-scale production, especially a musical—and especially if you'll have a live audience in the house at the time of streaming—keep your technical production as simple as possible.
+If you're mounting a full-scale online production, especially a musical—and especially if you'll have a live audience in the house at the time of streaming—keep your technical production as simple as possible.
 And add plenty of time during the rehearsal period for your performers and camera crew to get used to working together.

 We've all seen amazing live-on-camera theatrical productions, so we know exactly where your imagination is taking you.
 If you're looking to get fancy with your camera work, be sure that you are very, very comfortable with your tools, your camera crew's choreography, and the effect it has on your in-house audience's experience.

 How It Works

 Produce live in real time in a video conferencing platform, stream it to a remote audience either in real time, as the performance is taking place, or as show time-specific pre-recorded video.

 Maximum accessibility when you and your cast can’t be in the same location.
 Virtual is also a great option for rehearsals when it is necessary or desirable to limit in-person meetings.

 As with any technology, there is a learning curve involved in using a conferencing platform as your performance space.

 In order to produce the best possible experience for participants and audience alike, you’ll want to anticipate any issues that might arise before the digital curtain goes up.
 This is, after all, live theatre...and the unexpected can happen!
 If you’ve taken advantage of your tech rehearsal and familiarized yourself with your tools, you’ll be prepared for even a 21st-century challenge.